MMNetworks/myproxy/README.md

 </ul>
 <li>clamd:</li>
 <ul>
 <li>settings for clamd connection.
 This can be a unix socket or over TCP and HTTPS.
-You have to provide a client cert and key for MTLS to the provided HTTPS server which converts HTTPS requests into clamd.
-This was added to make sure remote clamd connections are protected and authenticated.</li>
+Client cert and key has to be provided for mTLS to the provided HTTPS server which converts HTTPS requests into clamd.
+This was added to make sure remote clamd connections are protected and authenticated which is not possible with plain TCP connections natively supported by clamd.</li>
 <li>clamd has also a setting to block virus infected traffic or only report and a setting to block when clamd is unavailable</li>
 </ul>
 <li>websocket:</li>